 Read also: Ethiopian Highlands: Roof of Africa

-The area is 26 kilometers in length and is, on average, around 750-800 meters deep.
+The area is 26 kilometers in length and is around 750-800 meters deep.

-The Canyon consists mostly of red sandstone.
+Blyde River Canyon mostly consists of red sandstone.
 The highest point of the canyon, Mariepskop, is 1,944 metres (6,378 ft) above sea level.
-The Dam itself, when full, is at an altitude of 665 m (2,182 feet).
+The Dam itself, when full, is in an altitude of 665 m (2,182 feet).

 You’ll get stunning views of the Escarpment from legendary viewpoints such as God’s Window (See picture below), where on a clear day, you can see as far as Kruger National Park and Mozambique.
 Many tourists visit Kruger Park and Motlatse Canyon on the same trip / day.

 The Blyde River Canyon is the third largest canyon in the World.
 Only Grand Canyon (USA) and the Fish River Canyon in Namibia in Africa are greater.
 The canyon is the largest ‘green canyon’ due to its lush subtropical foliage with the deepest precipitous cliffs of any canyon on the planet.

 Read also: Socotra – The Most Alien Place on Earth

 What is the largest canyon in the world

 If you liked this article, please share with your network in the left side and hit FOLLOW US up at the top right corner of the page.
 Then you will catch our future articles.